Alan-LanFeng/Alan-LanFeng/_pages/about.md

 - **Attributing model predictions** to training data and optimizing data selection.
 - **Modeling data distributions** with generative models for large-scale systems.
-- **Applying data-centric techniques** to LLMs, robotics, and computer vision to study scaling laws, emergence, and in-context learning.
+- **Applying data-centric techniques** to LLMs, robotics, and computer vision to improve performance with less computational resources.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)